Neural manifold analysis of brain circuit dynamics in health and disease: Introduction

 However, it appears that in many circumstances, patterns of neural population activity may be described in terms of far fewer population-level features than either the number of possible patterns, or even the number of neurons observed \citep{Churchland2012NeuralReaching,mante2013context,Chaudhuri2019TheSleep,Gallego2020Long-termBehavior,nieh2021geometry,stringer2019high}.
 This underpins a paradigm shift in the studies of neural systems from single-neuron analysis to a more comprehensive analysis that integrates single-neuron models with neural population analysis.

-If, as appears to be the case, the spatiotemporal dynamics of brain activity is low dimensional, or at least much lower dimensional than the pattern space, then it stands to reason that such activity can be characterised without falling afoul of the curse of dimensionality, and on reasonable experimental timescales.
+If, as appears to be the case, the spatiotemporal dynamics of brain activity is low dimensional, or at least much lower-dimensional than the pattern space, then it stands to reason that such activity can be characterized without falling afoul of the curse of dimensionality, and on reasonable experimental timescales.
 Indeed, in recent years, numerous techniques have been developed to do just that.
-For instance, classification algorithms have been applied to neuronal ensembles to predict aspects of behaviour \citep{rigotti2013importance,fusi2016neurons,rust201430,raposo2014category}.
+For instance, classification algorithms have been applied to neuronal ensembles to predict aspects of behavior \citep{rigotti2013importance,fusi2016neurons,rust201430,raposo2014category}.
 One problem with this is that the common practice is to identify “neuronal ensembles” by grouping together neurons with sufficiently highly correlated activity during the same behaviors or in response to the same stimuli.
-This ignores information that is transmitted collectively and might lead to (i) falsely concluding that a group of neurons do not encode a behavioral variable (when in fact they encode it collectively), (ii) incorrectly estimating the amount of information that is being encoded, and/or (iii) miss important mechanisms that contribute to encoding \citep{frost2021dynamic}.
+This ignores information that is transmitted collectively and might lead to (i) falsely concluding that a group of neurons do not encode a behavioral variable (when in fact they encode it collectively), (ii) incorrectly estimating the amount of information that is being encoded, and/or (iii) missing important mechanisms that contribute to encoding \citep{frost2021dynamic}.

-Alternatively, artificial neural networks have been increasingly employed, either by (i) using a goal-driven neural network and using the embedding to compare and predict the population activity in different brain regions \citep{russo2018motor, mante2013context, jazayeri2021interpreting}, or (ii) modelling the activity of individual neurons as emanating from a feedforward or recurrent neural network architecture \citep{elsayed2016reorganization, rajan2016recurrent}.
-Whilst these methods can present powerful ways of inferring neural states, some issues have been raised on their biological interpretability \citep{Pandarinath2018VAE}.
+Alternatively, artificial neural networks (ANN) have been increasingly employed, either by (i) using a goal-driven neural network and using the embedding to compare and predict the population activity in different brain regions \citep{russo2018motor, mante2013context, jazayeri2021interpreting}, or (ii) modelling the activity of individual neurons as emanating from a feedforward or recurrent neural network architecture \citep{elsayed2016reorganization, rajan2016recurrent}.
+Whilst these methods can present powerful ways of inferring neural states and dynamics, some issues have been raised on their biological interpretability, even though recent work has addressed some of them, as we discuss in section \ref{S:ann}.

+To address these shortcomings, a range of techniques which are commonly referred to under the umbrella term of ``neural manifold learning" (NML) have been employed.
+Some of these approaches simply make use of long-established general methods for dimensionality reduction (such as principal components analysis), whereas others have been developed specifically to study high-dimensional neural datasets.